statengeneraal/laws-markdown/verdrag/international/convention/for/the/safety/of/life/at/sea/1974/BWBV0003264/README.md

 2. Operational readiness Before the ship leaves port and at all times during the voyage, all life-saving appliances shall be in working order and ready for immediate use.
 3. Maintenance

 3.1.
-Maintenance, testing and inspections of life–saving appliances shall be carried out based on the guidelines developed by the Organization<sup> 1) Refer to the Guidelines for periodic servicing and maintenance of lifeboats, launching appliances and on-load release gear (MSC/Circ.1093). </sup> and in a manner having due regard to ensuring reliability of such appliances.
+Maintenance, testing and inspections of life–saving appliances shall be carried out based on the guidelines developed by the Organization and in a manner having due regard to ensuring reliability of such appliances.

 3.2.
 Instructions for on-board maintenance of life-saving appliances complying with regulation 36 shall be provided and maintenance shall be carried out accordingly.

 3.3.
 The Administration may accept, in compliance with the requirements of paragraph 3.2, a shipboard planned maintenance programme, which includes the requirements of regulation 36.
-4. Maintenance of falls Falls used in launching shall be inspected periodically<sup> 2) Refer to Measures to prevent accidents with lifeboats (MSC.1/Circ.1206). </sup> with special regard for areas passing through sheaves, and renewed when necessary due to deterioration of the falls or at intervals of not more than 5 years, whichever is the earlier.
+4. Maintenance of falls Falls used in launching shall be inspected periodically with special regard for areas passing through sheaves, and renewed when necessary due to deterioration of the falls or at intervals of not more than 5 years, whichever is the earlier.
 5. Spares and repair equipmentSpares and repair equipment shall be provided for life-saving appliances and their components which are subject to excessive wear or consumption and need to be replaced regularly.
 6. Weekly inspectionThe following tests and inspections shall be carried out weekly and a report of the inspection shall be entered in the log-book: